google/earthenterprise/docs/geedocs/docsrc/answer/fusionAdministration/confTaskRulesForFusionPerf.rst

       number of objects.
 This option is controlled by ``LimitMemoryUtilization`` and its default value is 0 (false).
-The maximum memory usage for each cache can be set with ``MaxAssetCacheMemorySize`` and ``MaxVersionCacheMemorySize``.
+The maximum memory usage for each cache can be set with ``MaxAssetCacheMemorySize`` and ``MaxVersionCacheMemorySize`` and
-      This size is measured in bytes and the default setting is 1GB.
+      is in terms of bytes.
 While this option is enabled, the caches will not be limited by the number of objects in the cache.

-It should be noted that as of now the reported memory usage is very low and that this option is not recommended for production environments.
+      .. _prune-percent:

+      Another experimental option in ``misc.xml`` allows the user to limit how often the cache is pruned.
+This option is controlled by ``PrunePercent`` and is set to 100 by default.
+Assets that have been moddified can not be removed from the cache until they are written to disk.
+If the number of unwritten modified assets exceeds the configured percentage of the cache size, the cache will not attempt to prune.

       The Xerces library maintains a separate cache for dealing with XML files.
 Users can modify aspects of this cache through a